priyanshipachauri05/First_repo/README.md

-# First_repo
+# Algorithms and Problem Solving Lab
-This is my first Git Repository.
+This is Algorithms and Problem Solving Lab Repo
 <br>
-Author: Priyanshi
+Submitted by: Priyanshi Pachauri